DataDog/hiring-engineers/answers.md

 ![metric_setup](./images/metric_setup.png)

-Make sure to set a **Name** for your monitor we will call it `Custom Metric Monitor - my_metric`, make sure to set yourself as the person to be **notified** this will send you and email if an alert is triggered and hit **SAVE**
+Make sure to set a **Name** for your monitor we will call it `Custom Metric Monitor - my_metric`, set yourself as the person to be **notified** this will send you and email if an alert is triggered and hit **Save**
 ![metric_setup2](./images/metric_setup2.png)

 Now if you go to [Manage Monitors](https://app.datadoghq.eu/monitors/manage) you should see your new monitor and we go view [our monitor](https://app.datadoghq.eu/monitors#180109)

 ![manage_monitor](./images/manage_monitor.png)

-Now we want to add some extra logic to our monitors notifications so have a better idea of what's causing them and provide some useful information, so we will add  the following:
+Now we want to add some extra logic to our monitors notifications so have a better idea of what's causing the alerts provide some useful information, so we will add  the following:

 - A different message for `Alert`, `Warning` and `No Data`
-- The `metric` that caused the notification
+- The `metric` and `value` that caused the notification
 - The `IP Address` of the host only when it is an `Alert`

 To do this we can use the [notification](https://docs.datadoghq.com/monitors/notifications/?tab=dashboards) documentation.
 We can update the notifications to the following: